Programming with NDIP

 Interacting with NDIP via nova-galaxy

-library is your gateway to interacting
+The nova-galaxy library is your gateway to interacting

 with NDIP programmatically from Python.
 It provides a set of classes and